mozilla/elasticutils/docs/searching.rst

 document with id 2034 of type `addon` in the `addon_index`.

-You can pass it an `S` instance and the `MLT` will derive the index, doctype, ElasticSearch object, and also use the search specified by the `S` in the body of the More Like This request.
+You can pass it an `S` instance and the `MLT` will derive the index, doctype, ElasticSearch object and also use the search specified by the `S` in the body of the More Like This request.
 This allows you to get documents like the one specified that also meet query and filter criteria.
 For example::